sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 Surpanakha nodded, the lesson burning into her like a brand.
 The world was a battlefield, and she would learn to fight with every shadow and lie.

-Alone in her chamber, Raavani traced the cracked frame of her late husband’s portrait.
+Alone, Raavani traced the cracked frame of her late mothers’s portrait.
 Her fingers lingered on the painted eyes—cold, watchful, unyielding.

 “You taught me to survive,” she whispered, voice soft but fierce.
 “Now I must teach them.”